 - Add them to a French press coffee maker

 - Press, pour and enjoy!

 As you see, it’s pretty much Chaga mixed with coffee.
-The taste depends on the coffee, Chaga is adding little flavour, or maybe a mild wooden/mushroom taste.
-So, without loosing anything, you’ll get coffee that is good for your health.
+The taste depends on the coffee, mushroom is adding a little flavor, or maybe a mild wooden/mushroom taste.
+So, without losing anything, you’ll get coffee that is good for your health.

-For people, who don’t want to prepare Chaga mushroom, the best way is to take capsules.
+For people, who don’t want to prepare Chaga mushrooms, the best way is to take capsules.
 Capsules have the same components and effect as teas or tinctures.
-When choosing Chaga supplements, especially capsules, you need to consider few things:
+When choosing supplements, especially capsules, you need to consider a few things:

-- Dual extract is always both more effective and more expensive than raw/unprocessed Chaga fungus.
+- The dual extract is always both more effective and more expensive than raw/unprocessed fungus.
 It’s worth the price

 Well, suppliers typically don’t tell you how or where it was grown, and you can’t know if it is natural Chaga, or grown in a lab.
-There are some differences between naturally grown Chaga and the Chaga produced in a lab.
+There are some differences between naturally grown Chaga and the mushroom inonotus obliquus produced in a lab.